emvaugh2/Python-Study-Notes/README.md

 You can use the `input()` syntax to prompt a user to give you an value for a variable.
 For example, `likes_snakes = input("Do you like snakes? ")` will ask the user Do you like snakes?
 And whatever the user responds as will be the input value for the variable `likes_snakes`.
 I'm not sure if the `input()` syntax stores everything as a string or not.
 I'll have to check.

+Project 3 - Magic 8-Ball

+We created a script that would generate random answers like a Magic 8-Ball.
+We first had to import the `random` package for Python in order to use the `random.randint()` command.
+We used this to generate a number from 1 - 9 for each of the random answers the 8-Ball would give for the user's yes or no question.
+I used a match case statement for all 9 answer choices.
+I put the script in this repo.
+I would like to tailor the script to actually ask the user their name and question but I don't think these projects have an IDE.
+They just run the script.

 __________________________